-John Pierpont Morgan, born April 17, 1837, lived till March 31, 1913, (known best simply as J. P. Morgan) is my fourth cousin, three times removed.
+John Pierpont Morgan (known best simply as J. P. Morgan) is my fourth cousin, three times removed.
 The ancestor in common with us is Samuel Spencer (1670 - 1756), my sixth great grandfather, and Morgan's third great grandfather.

-"John Pierpont Morgan was an American financier, banker, philanthropist, and art collector who dominated corporate finance and industrial consolidation during his time.
+John Pierpont Morgan was an American financier, banker, philanthropist, and art collector who dominated corporate finance and industrial consolidation during his time.
 In 1892 Morgan arranged the merger of Edison General Electric and Thompson-Houston Electric Company to form General Electric.
-After financing the creation of the Federal Steel Company he merged the Carnegie Steel Company and several other steel and iron businesses to form the United States Steel Corporation in 1901.
+After financing the creation of the Federal Steel Company, he merged the Carnegie Steel Company and several other steel and iron businesses to form the United States Steel Corporation February 25, 1901, the year of my father's birth.